Family fun in Timaru

 The walk takes approximately an hour and will lead you around cliffs overlooking the Pacific Ocean, past the site of historic shipwrecks, Blackett's Lighthouse, and fascinating basalt rock formations - aka 2 million year old lava from Mt Horrible.

 Download the free Timaru Trails app while you're here and get exploring

-Explore Caroline Bay, our scenic coastal walking tracks (including Dashing Rocks), our street art, cemetery and heritage buildings with the Timaru Trails app.
+Explore Caroline Bay, our scenic coastal walking tracks (including Dashing Rocks), our street art, cemetery, artisan food, heritage buildings and so much more with the Timaru Trails app.

 You can also view the web version of the app from your PC or laptop.